tripplyons/find-twitter-accounts/README.md

 ### Training a classifier

-This will train a linear classifier on transformer output embeddings.
+This will train a dense classifier on transformer output embeddings.

 It will use the dataset defined in `dataset.json` and save a model to `classifier.pkl`: